Not wanted: Welcome. We welcome and appreciate any help others may offer.

 If you’d like to contribute testing and/or bug reports we welcome the feedback.

 If you’re interested in submitting test reports/bugs/etc please stop by our chat room and/or open a ticket in the Gitea instance.
 Both are 100% okay.

 All of our code is on our Gitea instance here (link).
 The

 lollipop-cloud organization has our documentation, website and some other small code repositories.
 The

 lollipop-docker organization has the code for all of our Docker container images.

-If you’re interested in submitting updates, please stop by our chat room and/or open a ticket in our Kanban instance for code (link) and/or open a pull request.
+If you’re interested in submitting updates, please stop by our chat room and/or open a ticket in our issue tracker (link) and/or open a pull request.
 All are 100% okay.